RhonniRose Mantilla: Life and career

 RhonniRose Mantilla was born on February 15, 2000.
 Her father is Puerto Rican and her mother is African American.
 She is from St. Louis.
 Mantilla was raised by her grandmother and her mother.
 Mantilla has described her mother as a "momager" and has praised her for helping her get to where she is.
 Mantilla started out as a dancer at the age of four, tap, modern, ballet and jazz dance.
 She then began to do summer shows and "fell in love" with theatre, and she later decided to pursue theatre.
 She went on to study Musical Theatre at Baldwin Wallace University.
 In 2018, Mantilla played Anita in the Center of Creative Arts' production of West Side Story, which was performed in Washington University in St. Louis' Edison Theater in July 2018.
 Talking about her Puerto Rican heritage and her role, Mantilla said, "I feel like, since it being in my blood, it just kind of comes out more and it's easier to kind of shift into my character as Anita as she's very sassy and very spicy".
 After graduating from Baldwin Wallace University with a Bachelor of Music in 2022, she performed in the pre-Broadway show with The Notebook at Chicago Shakespeare Theater, where she was an understudy.
 She then worked various jobs, including as a hostess, waitress and nanny, in New York.
 Her agent is A3 Artists Agency.

 Mantilla made her Broadway debut in the production production of Harmony as part of the ensemble and the understudy for the character of Josephine Baker.
 In 2024, Mantilla was part of Great Lakes Theater's tour production of musical Into the Woods, where she played the role of Cinderella.
 Her performance was praised by Roy Berko from BroadwayWorld, who called her "Lovely and talented" and praised her "a wonderful comic-timing sense, especially in doing prat-falls" in addition to her "strong singing voice" and her "music story-telling abilities".
-Mantilla also appeared in regional productions of Jesus Christ Superstar, The Wiz, A Chorus Line and Buddy Holly Story at the St. Louis Municipal Opera Theatre.
+Mantilla also appeared in regional productions of Jesus Christ Superstar, The Wiz, A Chorus Line and Buddy Holly Story.
 Mantilla also produced, directed and created Stardust, a musical and showcase of her dancing.
 Additionally, she was part of the regional productions of Grease and Catch Me If You Can at New London Barn Playhouse.

 Mantilla enjoyed working with her Beyond the Gates colleague Karla Mosley (pictured).